octofhir/maki/examples/configs/README.md

 ### Configuration discovery

-fsh-lint will automatically discover configuration files by searching upward from the current directory:
+maki will automatically discover configuration files by searching upward from the current directory:

 1. Starts from the current directory
-2. Looks for `fsh-lint.jsonc` or `fsh-lint.json`
+2. Looks for `maki.jsonc` or `maki.json`
 3. If not found, moves up to the parent directory
 4. Stops when a config with `"root": true` is found or reaches filesystem root